kducieos/agnostic-2/README.md

 5. Deployment Status

-The project is designed to support Web deployment using Flutter’s build web target.
+The project is designed to support Web deployment using Flutter’s web build target.
 For the purposes of this submission, only the local version is required and provided.
-The source code in this repository fully compiles and runs as a Flutter project without additional configuration.
+The source code in this repository fully compiles and runs as a Flutter project without further configuration.

 6. Usage